adolfosbh/hugo-sources/personalSite/content/work/cv.md

 **Professional Experience**

 * Researcher/Technologist at [Open Canarias S.L](http://opencanarias.es/), mainly focused in Model-Driven Engineering.
 Building Eclipse-based tools.
 2007-2012.
-* Researcher at [University of La Laguna](http://www.ull.es/).
-Research in Software Engineering and Model-Driven Engineering, 2006-2007.
+* Researcher at [University of La Laguna](http://www.ull.es/), researching on Software Engineering and Model-Driven Engineering, 2006-2007.
-* Programmer at [Jadacom Networks](http://jadacom.com), mainly developing dynamic web pages, via MySQL and PHP technology, 2005-2006.
+* Programmer at [Jadacom Networks](http://www.jadacom.com), mainly developing dynamic web pages, using MySQL and PHP technology, 2005-2006.

 **Studies**

 * Advanced Studies Diploma (post-graduate), at University of La Laguna, 2007-2008.
 * Master in Software Engineering, at University of La Laguna, 2006-2007.
 * Engineering in Computer Science, at University of La Laguna, 1999-2006.